 Distributed by Bibus UK Limited, the Secoh range of septic tank air pumps use a diaphragm process.
 Using the principle of electromagnetic oscillation, which practically has no mechanical friction, minimises power consumption and provides a high degree of efficiency.
 The Secoh JDK-models feature less energy consumption than some other air pumps and have fewer overall dimensions.

-If you require any advice regarding septic tank air pumps, we are always happy to help and are available on 01255 853890.
+If you require any advice regarding septic tank air pumps, we are always happy to help and are available on 01255 853890, or contact us online.